mit-pdos/argosy/artifact/README.md

+---
-# Argosy: Verifying layered storage systems with recovery refinement
+title: "Argosy: Verifying layered storage systems with recovery refinement"
+---

-## Kicking the tires
+# Kicking the tires

 You'll need Coq (we regularly test with v8.8.2, v8.9, and master) to compile the proofs.